 Please take time to read this document carefully.
 If forms part of the agreement between you and your hypnotherapist/counsellor/EFT tapping/EMDR/Matrix Reimprinting practitioner.

 You may cancel any booking up to 48 hours prior to the allocated time (not including weekends and Bank Holidays).
-Within 48 hours (not including weekends and Bank Holidays), the full fee is payable whether or not you attend.
+Within 48 hours (not including weekends and Bank Holidays), a cancellation fee of £20 is payable.

 Agreement for services provided